filyp/MUDMAN/README.md

 - `configs/wmdp3.yaml`

-On a L40 GPU, it should take around 5\*24h.
+On an Nvidia L40 GPU, it should take around 5\*24h.
 (Note that this experiment only supports remote runs.)

 Then to visualize the results run `python src/plotting/wmdp.py`.